redhat-cop/sqlserver-coi/scripts/mssql-ag-setup/README.md

 Enterprise Linux.
 Prior to running any of these shell scripts, you should modify the configuration variables in the params.sh file.

+Beginning with SQL Server 2019 CU12, SQL Server takes advantage of a new feature  of the Red Hat High Availability Add-on that prevents uncessary restarts of servers when SQL Server itself initiates a failover.
+This can be extrememly useful for large memory configurations where memory checks on start-up are both important and time consuming.

 Beginnning with SQL Server 2019 CU11, there is a bug which causes Availability Groups to fail if the mssql resource agent is configured to use the fully qualified host name (eg. host1.domain) instead of the system name (eg. host).